wallarm/product-documentation/docs/latest/user-guides/rules/change-request-for-active-verification.md

 ### Rule overview

-The rule **Set mode of active threat verification** is used to change the [Active threat verification](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) module mode for the specific applications, domains or URLs if this module is enabled globally in Wallarm Console  → **Scanner**.
+The rule **Set mode of active threat verification** is used to change the [Active threat verification](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) module mode for the specific applications, domains or URLs if this module is enabled globally in Wallarm Console → **Vulnerabilities** → **Configure**.

 ### Creating and applying the rule